ctom2/colie/README.md

 ![video test](figs/got.gif)

-⬆️ Frame-by-frame enhancement of a low-light clip from the Game of Thrones television series.
+⬆️ Frame-by-frame enhancement of a low-light clip from the Game of Thrones television series that shows the flexibility and adaptability of CoLIE to different exposure levels and various scenes.

 ___
 🎉✨ The repository now includes an example notebook with a demo that shows the code execution.